 Accepted state

 In Accepted state a protocol instance has sent a Commit Message and a Confirm Message to its peer and received a Commit Message and Confirm Message from the peer.
-Unfortunately, there is no guarantee that the final Confirm Message was received by the peer.
+Unfortunately, there is no guarantee that the final Confirm Message sent by the STA was received by the peer.

 Modify sections 10.3.4.1.2 and 10.3.4.1.3 as indicated: